 Hospitality to Your Guests

 Consider various ways to extend hospitality to those who will gather to celebrate your wedding.
-Some couples arrive at the church 30 minutes before the wedding and stand at the doors with their parents to greet those who have come from far and near to be with them on this special day.
+Some couples arrive at the church thirty minutes before the wedding and stand at the doors with their parents to greet those who have come from far and near to be with them on this special day.
 (Yes, this means overcoming any superstition that would keep the bride and groom from seeing one another prior to the start of the wedding.
-It’s a superstition that has no place among Christians anyway.)
+It’s a superstition that has no place among Christians anyway.
+Even when the practice is based more on custom rather than on superstition, the point is that the practice can be changed!)
 Ask the other male and female members of your wedding party to help people find seats toward the front of the church and to introduce them to the other people with whom they will be seated.

-Many couples are surprised to learn that the entrance procession at a Catholic wedding liturgy includes the priest or deacon and then the bride and the groom, escorted by their parents and the two witnesses (maid of honor and best man).
-Unlike the common American form of the procession which suggests that the bride is given away by one man (her father) to another man (the groom), the faith of the Catholic Church holds that the bride and groom enter marriage mutually and as equal, complementary partners.
-This is why the tune known as “Here Comes the Bride” is not recommended for the procession: Its focus on the bride alone contradicts the Church’s emphasis on the couple.
-Give serious consideration to this more authentically Catholic form of the entrance procession, and assure the father of the bride that he will still walk his daughter down the aisle.
+Many couples are surprised to learn that the recommended entrance procession at a Catholic wedding liturgy includes the priest or deacon and then the bride and the groom, escorted by their parents and the two witnesses (maid of honor and best man).
+Unlike the common American form of the procession which suggests that the bride is given away by her father to the groom, the faith of the Catholic Church holds that the bride and groom enter marriage mutually and as equal, complementary partners.
+This is also—among other reasons – why the tune known as “Here Comes the Bride” is not recommended for the procession: its focus on the bride alone contradicts the Church’s emphasis on the couple.
+While it is still allowable for a father to escort his daughter down the aisle, as well as for the parents of the bride to escort their daughter to the waiting groom, give serious consideration to the full entrance procession, and assure the father of the bride that he will still walk his daughter down the aisle.
 He’ll simply be joined in this happy role by the bride’s mother and by the groom’s parents who will escort their son down the aisle.

 Care for the Needy

 How will your wedding express the care for the needy that a Christian couple is called to reflect in marriage?
 Some couples prepare a large food basket that they bring forward along with the bread and wine for Mass.
 Other couples include a request on their wedding invitations that guests bring one or two items of non-perishable food to the church where they are collected in a basket.
 After the wedding liturgy, the food can be brought to the parish food pantry or a local food bank or delivered to a needy family.
 Online charitable wedding registries allow couples to designate a charity to which they request that guests donate in lieu of a wedding gift.
-Examples of such registries are JustGive.org, IDoFoundation.org and networkforgood.org.
 Couples can also make a donation, from the money they may receive as gifts, to the parish’s social outreach committee or food pantry.

 Paul Covino is associate chaplain and director of liturgy at the College of the Holy Cross in Worcester, Massachusetts.
 He is the editor of “Celebrating Marriage: Preparing the Roman Catholic Wedding Liturgy.”